How long, O Lord? Will You forget me forever?

 Having sorrow in my heart all the day?…

 Do those questions ever congregate in your mind?
-Or, maybe you are struggling and can’t see a way out and those questions weigh heavy on your heart?
+Do you see struggles more than you experience victories?
+Maybe you feel as though you are at the end of your rope and can’t see a way out and these questions weigh heavy on your heart.
 These are David’s words from Psalm 13.
 David is surrounded by his foes and facing imminent death.
 “Spiraling downward into deep emotional despair, he realized his inability to deal with his troubles.”

 Consider and answer me, O Lord my God